James-Traina/bga-tm-scraper/README.md

 - **Google Chrome browser** (latest version recommended)
 - **ChromeDriver** (matching your Chrome version)
 - **Windows/macOS/Linux** (tested on Windows 11)

+### Important Limitations
+- **BGA Daily Replay Limit**: BoardGameArena has a daily limit on replay access that resets after 24 hours.
+This limits how many replays you can scrape per day.

 ### Python Dependencies
 - `requests>=2.31.0` - HTTP requests